-Consuming alcohol with lithium, a medication used to treat bipolar disorder, can cause serious side effects.
+Drinking alcohol while taking lithium, a medication doctors prescribe for bipolar disorder, can cause serious side effects.
 Typically, doctors advise people taking lithium to avoid consuming alcohol.

 Lithium is a medication that treats bipolar disorder, a condition that involves episodes of depression, periods of mania, or both.
 While lithium is a common treatment for bipolar disorder, it has many side effects, including vision changes.